“Don’t write anything you don’t like yourself, and if you do like it, don’t take anyone’s

 Click the video above for submission guidelines as well.

-Starlite Pulp Review #5 (winter 2024 issue):
+Starlite Pulp Review #8 (summer 2026 issue):

-We are also accepting 'graphic' shorts for the 5th Review, meaning something along the Sin City/Stray Bullets/Walking Dead lines.
+We are also accepting 'graphic' shorts for the 8th Review, meaning something along the Sin City/Stray Bullets/Walking Dead lines.
 Must be black & white, since the whole issue is, and must be scalable to a 6x9 size.

 We are not currently accepting submissions for book-length manuscripts, though that can (and will) change in the future, so check back from time to time (or check our Instagram, which updates daily).

 One note on pricing: We apologize for charging for submissions.
 In a perfect world, we wouldn't have to.
-We are not, however, a non-profit affiliated with a university or the AWP (like so many litmags are), and therefore cannot ask for grants and utilize fundraising opportunities like they can.
-We are just a tiny company who believes in Pulp and our mission, and who pays out of pocket for every submittable page we use, every artist/photographer we hire, and every book we print.
+We are not, however, a non-profit affiliated with a university or the AWP (like so many litmags are), and therefore cannot ask for grants and/or utilize fundraising opportunities like they can.
+We are just a tiny company who believes in Pulp and our mission, and who pays out of pocket for every submission page we use, every artist/photographer we hire, and every book we print.
 So, it's a necessary evil to keep the lights on and pay for those ISBN's and vendors.
 Thanks.